s-case/s-case.github.io/wsqr.md

 <br>

-Add new internal measures to the representation
+and also new internal measures to the representation.

 <br>